UMM-CSci/Senior_seminar_templates/README.md

 > The notes below only apply if you're running something
 > like `pdflatex` and `bibtex` on the command line on a
 > lab computer or your own computer.
-If you're using an on-line
+If you're using an online
 > tool like Overleaf or an "IDE" like TexMaker they'll take
 > care of these things for you.